pyfsi/coconut/examples/tube_openfoam3d_kratos_structure3d/tube_openfoam3d_kratos_structure3d.md

-# Tube case with Kratos3D and Fluent3D
+# Tube case with OpenFOAM3D and Kratos3

 This example calculates the flow inside and the deformation and stresses of a straight flexible tube, where a pressure pulse is applied at the inlet.
-This done by using Fluent and StructuralMechanicsApplication of Kratos, both with a fully 3D case.
+This done by using OpenFOAM and StructuralMechanicsApplication of Kratos, both with a fully 3D case.

 ## Coupling algorithm